ancatmara/early-irish-lemmatizer/README.md

 **Lemmatize a text**

-*Lemmatizes the text from a file and writes the output into another file; returns a dictionary with non-dictionary forms and their counts*
+*Lemmatizes the text from a file and writes the output into another file; returns a dictionary with unknown forms and their counts*

 ```python
 from lemmatizer import *